forestgrape/coronavirus/index.md

+### exhaling particles

-#### spreading particles
+#### particle origns
 * Larger particles i.e. droplet are mostly spread at coughing and speaking.
 Coughing yields mostly particles from the upper respiratory tract.
 * Small aersols from the lower respiratory tract (<1 micro meter) are spread with breathing.
-So Covid-19 can be spread with breathing alone.
+So Covid-19 can be spread with breathing alone [larsson](#larsson), [morawska](#morawska) .

-#### Deposition Patterns of Particles in the Respiratory Tract
+#### experiments for spread

+* [larsson et al](#larsson) determined the origin of particles by measurement of the lipid composition.
+They found that particles from the deep lungs are mainly exhaled upon breathing alone and not when speaking or coughing.

+* [fabian et al](#fabian) found that the number of particles exhaled is very induvidual.
+Differences greater than a factor of 500 were observed.
+A tendency for a positive correlation with age was observed.

+* [milton et al](#milton2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
+Coughing correlated with RNA shedding.
+However without coughs there were small infectious aerosols exhaled observed too.

+### deposition patterns and locations of particles

 * Locations of particles depositions for different sizes both a inhale and exhale are shown in [Kleinstreuer et al](#kleinstreuer) on page 23 are used: "Fig. 6.
 Particle deposition in human nasopharyngeal model: (a) nasopharyngeal; (b) tracheal; (c) generation 1; (d) generation 2; and (e) generation 3".
-Especially noteworty is that upon exhale many particles are deposited in the pharynx (which is relevant for swab tests).
+Especially noteworthy is that upon exhale many particles are deposited in the pharynx (which is relevant for swab tests).

 * [Zhong](#zhong) et al describe that the particles can be moistend upon inhale and this has an effect on depositions locations.